Menger Hotel

-The Menger Hotel is a historic hotel located in downtown San Antonio, Texas, USA, on the site of the Battle of the Alamo.
+The Menger Hotel is an historic hotel located in downtown San Antonio, Texas, US, on the site of the Battle of the Alamo.

 It was listed on the National Register of Historic Places in 1977 as a contributing building in the Alamo Plaza Historic District.

 The Menger family

 William and Mary Menger opened the Menger hotel in 1859 in what is now San Antonio's Alamo Plaza Historic District, which includes the Alamo Mission.
 The plans for the hotel arose through the popularity of William Menger's brewery.
 The Mengers sold the property in 1881 to the Kampmann family.
 William Menger had emigrated from Germany to America in 1847.
 Menger settled in San Antonio and resumed his previous trade as a cooper and brewer.
 With his German roots Menger brought beer to San Antonio.
 He opened the Menger Brewery in 1855 on the battle-grounds of the Alamo (now known as the Alamo Plaza).